PatheticMing/WhatTheServer/README.md

 - coming soon...

 Q: What does it do?
-A: It can log any player's action to blocks
+A: It can log any player's action or event

 Q: Can you rollback?
 A: Not now,I have just start this project